wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 If true, a hit is indicated and the index of the tag array entry is returned.
 Otherwise we return -1.
 If indicated by the caller, we also inform the replacement policy that the address has been accessed on a hit.
 The replacement policy object may then promote the hit block according to its own policy (e.g. moving to the end of the LRU stack).

+In `preinsert()`, the tag array either finds an empty slot, or more likely, finds a slot to be evicted.
+This is exactly where the replacement policy comes into play.
+The `preinsert()` method first initializes a `SetAssocCands` object, which is just a pair of indices indicating the begin and end index of the set in which replacement happens, and then passes this object to the replacement policy's `rankCands()` method.
+Note that `preinsert()` has no idea whether a block is invalid or dirty when it makes decision on eviction, so it just asssumes that all blocks in the set are candicates for eviction, and always returns the index of the selected candidate.
+The coherence controller, on the other hand, knows the exact state of the selected block, and will enforce correct behavior.